andrewdavidmackenzie/flow/guide/src/internals/flow_execution.md

 inputs which in turn will run, and so on and so forth.

 ### Execution States
-Runnables (Values and Functions) can be in one of two states:
+Functions can be in one of two states:
 - blocked (either input is pending or output is blocked)
-- runnable (inputs are satisfied, output is free and it can be run anytime)
+- ready (inputs are satisfied, output is free and it can be run anytime)

 ### Value Rules
 A Value has only one input, but that can be connected to a value offered by multiple "writers".